 channels for engaging

 To ensure maximum reach and engagement

+However, there are ways to ensure that your video is optimized to perform better than your competition’s content.
 Your video will perform best on each respective channel if it is optimized for that platform.

 The majority of all videos on the Internet are watched without sound, so regardless of where exactly your video lives, including subtitles ensures your message gets across with or without sound.

 Sharing natively is hugely beneficial on social media.
 Native video far out performs a link to a video.
 Uploading the video file itself to social platforms (instead of sharing a link to YouTube) results in further reach, more engagement, and more views.

 Optimal video format differs depending on the platform.